cibere/rpu/extras/update-log.md

 - The `text/number` arg in `rpu.grammar.Plural`, `rpu.grammar.possessive`, `rpu.grammar.ordinal`, and `rpu.numbers.int_to_word` is now positional only
 - removed `numbers.int_to_word` and `numbers.word_to_int`
 - removed `http.QueryParams`, `http.Headers`
+- `rpu.http` is now a folder instead of a file
+- `http.Route` has been moved to `rpu.http.specific.Route`

 **Additions**